+This year marks the third time the event has been staged in the UK.
 For the inaugural UK event in 2019, the key message – supported by the Health & Safety Executive (HSE) – was that seat belts save lives and that management is responsible for ensuring operator restraints are being used.

 For more information view our NFSD 2019 booklet.

 In 2020, the safety message was that Management is Responsible for Segregating Pedestrians from Materials Handling Equipment.

 The campaign highlighted that the vast majority of fatalities and serious injuries caused by impact of workplace transport with pedestrians are wholly avoidable by traffic route demarcation, physical barriers and other simple measures.
 The best way of ensuring segregation in the workplace is by physical barriers, but the importance of assistance systems, traffic planning, and training is also emphasised.

 For more information view our NFSD 2020 booklet.

 Further information is also available by visiting www.nationalforkliftsafetyday.co.uk